 You get an eerie sense of déjà vu in this show of American artist Alex Prager’s photography.
 Seeing the drunken parties, suspicious faces and elaborate beach scenes she meticulously stages, you’re certain that each scenario is familiar – is it a classic...Until Sunday October 14 2018

 ‘As far as most strippers and peep-show dancers are concerned, audience is too elevated a term for the men who watch.
 They are punters and bloody wankers to boot,’ wrote Karen Leslie, the writer and stripper who Tish Murtha collaborated with on ‘London...Until Sunday October 14 2018

 The Photographers' Gallery and Jewish Museum join forces to simultaneously stage an exhibition of photographer Roman Vishniac.
-Born in Russia in 1897, Vishniac's extensive career included chronicling the lives of Jewish citizens in Eastern Europe before...Thursday August 30 2018 - Sunday February 24 2019
+Born in Russia in 1897, Vishniac's extensive career included chronicling the lives of Jewish citizens in Eastern Europe before...Until Sunday February 24 2019

 All I Know Is What’s On The Internet